renesas/Amazon-FreeRTOS-Tools/README.md

 # Note
 Do not use tool from this repository.

-Please download tool to use with the matching OS version on Renesas repository.
+Please download tool (Renesas Secure Flash Programmer.exe) to use with the matching OS version on Renesas repository.

 https://github.com/renesas/amazon-freertos/releases